JorjaKark/FSI-LABS-9/LOGBOOK11.md

 #### 2 Editing `openssl.cnf` (CA defaults)

-We opened the copied `openssl.cnf` in the nano editor, navigated to the CA section, and specifically changed the setting that the lab asked us to change: **allow repeated subjects** by setting:
+We then opened the copied openssl.cnf file using the nano editor and navigated to the CA configuration section.
+As required by the lab, we enabled support for issuing multiple certificates with the same subject by uncommenting the following option:

-* `unique_subject = no` (to uncomment)
+* `unique_subject = no`

+This setting becomes important later, as it allows the CA to reissue certificates for the same hostname without rejecting them.